staging-951d-madcitymultimedia/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 * Body — Enables you to specify the data you need to send with a request.
 * Response — Gives you several tools to help you understand the response quickly.
 You can view the body in one of four views: Pretty, Raw, Preview, and Visualize.

-For more information, see [Building requests](/docs/sending-requests/requests/) and [Receiving responses](/docs/sending-requests/responses/).
+For more information, see [Send API requests and get response data in Postman](/docs/sending-requests/requests/).

 ## Observe Live Insights